Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914

 After the turnaround, if the two black holes had no relative velocity, they would coalesce to form a single black hole.
-However, as discussed in \cite{Nakamura:1997sm,Ioka:1998nz}, the tidal force from neighboring black holes would give the pair some angular momentum and prevent the coalescence.
-From the above arguments, the typical separation between binaries is given by $\alpha \sim f^{1/3}$ while another PBH which gives angular momentum to the binary would be typically separated from the binary by $\sim \bar{r}$.
-The semi-major axis of the binary is roughly given by $a \sim r_{\rm ta}$.
-On the other hand, the acceleration due to the tidal force and free fall time are estimated as,
+However, as discussed in \citet{Nakamura:1997sm} and \citet{Ioka:1998nz}, the tidal force from neighboring black holes would give the pair some angular momentum and prevent the coalescence.
+Since the semi-major axis of the binary is roughly given by $a \sim r_{\rm ta}$, the acceleration due to the tidal force and free fall time are estimated as,